glennj/exercism.io/tcl/tournament/README.md

 # Tournament

+Welcome to Tournament on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Tally the results of a small football competition.

 Based on an input file containing which team played against which and what the